mpi-forum/mpi-forum.github.io/MPI_5.0_main_page.md

 #### [Languages](https://github.com/mpiwg-languages/languages-issues/wiki)

-*   Lead: Purushotham Bangalore, Jeff Hammond and Tony Skjellum
+*   Lead: Purushotham Bangalore, Jeff Hammond, and Tony Skjellum
 *   Scope: Ensure MPI has robust support for present and future language expressions and to introduce new languages encapsulating the MPI concepts.
 *   Note, there is a close link to the Fortran working group.
 *   Meeting Schedule: On Demand

 #### [Remote Memory Access](https://github.com/mpiwg-rma/rma-issues/wiki/RMA-Working-Group-Wiki)

-*   Lead: Joseph Schuchart, Bill Gropp (prior lead: Rajeev Thakur)
+*   Lead: Joseph Schuchart and Bill Gropp (prior lead: Rajeev Thakur)
 *   Scope: To re-examine the MPI RMA interface and consider additions and or changes needed to better support the one-sided programming model within MPI.
 *   Meeting Schedule: On Demand

 #### [Sessions](https://github.com/mpiwg-sessions/sessions-issues/wiki)

-*   Lead: Howard Pritchard, Dan Holmes
+*   Lead: Howard Pritchard and Dan Holmes
 *   Scope: Explore alternate concepts to MPI_Init and MPI_Finalize
 *   Meeting Schedule: Fortnightly on Mondays at <a href="https://time.is/800_in_CT">8am</a> US Central Time